digitalyoshixi/zettelkasten/content/Programming/Java .length().md

 aliases:
   - length()
 ---
-Returns the length of the string made
+Returns the length of the string made.